 Sautéed Broccoli or Broccoli Rabe, Baby Carrots and Yellow Squash

-I make this colorful trio of sautéed vegetables often, as it complements many different kinds of main dishes, including pastas, potatoes, and grains.
+I make this colorful trio of sautéed vegetables often, as the combination of broccoli, carrots, and yellow squash complements many different kinds of main dishes, including pastas, potatoes, and grains.

 - 2 tablespoons extra-virgin olive oil